Aeolus Haoji

 The Aeolus Haoji (风神 皓极, also called Dongfeng Huge in the export market) is a compact crossover SUV produced by Dongfeng Motor Corporation under the Aeolus sub-brand.
 The Haoji compact SUV is built on the DSMA platform developed by Dongfeng for conventional petrol and hybrid models.
 A plug-in hybrid version called the Aeolus L8 was launched in August 2025.

 Overview

 The Aeolus Haoji opened pre-sale on June 18, 2022 and was launched in August 2022.
 It is a compact SUV positioned above the slightly smaller AX7 within the lineup of the Aeolus brand, while dimensions are slightly closer to traditional midsize SUVs.

 Interior

-The dashboard of the Aeolus Haoji has a 12.3-inch twin-screen setup with a screen for the infotainment system and a screen for the instrument panel with level 2 driver assistance system for safety.
+The dashboard of the Aeolus Haoji has a 12.3-inch twin-screen setup with a screen for the car infotainment system and a screen for the instrument panel with level 2 driver assistance system for safety.
 The screen can be controlled by touch or a rotary dial on the left side of the center tunnel.
 The gasoline version of the Haoji is equipped with the Jamo audio system.